 Usually, osteoarthritis onset is subtle and gradual, involving one or only a few joints.
 The joints most often affected are the:

 The risk of developing osteoarthritis increases with age.
 Other risk factors include: joint injury, obesity, and repetitive use of the joint.

 - Osteoarthritis Screening Quiz

 - How to Recognize the Signs and Symptoms of Osteoarthritis

 Rheumatoid arthritis is an autoimmune disease which occurs when the body's own immune system mistakenly attacks the synovium (cell lining inside the joint).
-Rheumatoid arthritis is chronic and potentially disabling.
+Rheumatoid arthritis is an inflammatory type of arthritis, chronic and potentially disabling.
 The first signs of the disease are:

 - joint pain